IQSS/datafest/versioning/03_Github_remote_and_conflicts.md

 Once your document is online, you can continue to make local changes to your file.
 But you will have to sync your local changes to reflect these changes in the published GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.

 On GitHub Desktop this process is simplified by using the **Sync** option, which **pulls** in the changes in the remote repository and **pushes** any local changes to the remote repo.
 This will ensure your local (computer) and remote (GitHub server) repositories are current.

+> In this example implementation of version control our repository is public; but, it is possible to keep your documents hidden permanently or until you decide to make them available by making your repository private.

 ### Making Changes Remotely